James Palmer (politician, born 1969): Housing

+The 100k housing programme was cancelled in July 2021 when it was also revealed that the eight homes built under the scheme remained empty.

 Further devolution

 In November 2017, Palmer joined other regional mayors to call for the UK government to allow further devolution to mayoral combined authorities.
 That included public services like skills, training and apprenticeships, as well as fiscal devolution to gain some control over taxes and revenues generated within combined authority areas.
 Palmer established an independent panel led by the chief executive of Adnams to investigate public sector reform in Cambridgeshire.

 Administration

 In September 2017, Palmer promoted a former colleague councillor at East Cambridgeshire District Council, Tom Hunt (who in 2019 became MP for Ipswich), to the combined authority as his chief of staff.
 In July 2020, Conservative Minister of State Simon Clarke wrote to Palmer criticising the appointment, stating "the legal advice behind the appointment of Tom Hunt contained significant omissions".

 After concerns surfaced about the way the Greater Cambridge Greater Peterborough Local Enterprise Partnership (LEP) was being run, resulting in the Government holding back funding, Palmer wrote an open letter in September 2017 saying the organisation was no longer able to fulfil its purpose of supporting the area's business community.
 Palmer would later support its merging to with the Combined Authority, where it was proposed to operate under an independent Business Board.
 The Business Board, he said, "will involve the public and private sectors working together closely will provide a powerful business voice for Greater Cambridgeshire and Peterborough."